How to allow firewall and security permissions for the Dropbox desktop app

 The Dropbox desktop app doesn’t require any additional permissions on a standard Windows or Mac operating system with no additional firewall, security applications (such as ESET), or antivirus software.

-If you have additional firewall, security, or antivirus, your steps to allow Dropbox permissions will vary depending on your operating system and software, but these are the general steps you can take:
+If you have additional firewall, security, or antivirus, your steps to allow Dropbox permissions will vary depending on your operating system and software, but there are some general steps you can take.

-- Allow the following processes to run in your firewall or security software:
+Allow processes to run in your firewall or security software

-- On Mac computers, allow “Dropbox”, “DropboxMacUpdate”, “Dropbox Web Helper”.
+- On Mac computers, allow “Dropbox”, “DropboxMacUpdate”, and “Dropbox Web Helper”.